The stderr stream

 Caught: redirecting stderr to stdout Caught: redirecting stderr to $null Caught: redirecting stderr to a file error.txt:

-And finally assigning to a variable, casting to Void
+And finally assigning to a variable, casting to Void, or redirecting

 to stdout (which makes sense, since redirecting to stdout by itself